openAGI/tefla/docs/style_guide.md

 > [Eager Basics](../tutorials/eager/eager_basics.ipynb)

-These links will work on GitHub (linking to the source file), and tensorflow.org (linking to the rendered page).
+These links will work on GitHub (linking to the source file), and Tefla (linking to the rendered page).

-#### Links to TensorFlow API documentation
+#### Links to Tefla API documentation

-Links to the TensorFlow API documentation are converted when the site is published.
+Links to the Tefla API documentation are converted when the site is published.

 For the Python API, enclose the full symbol path in backticks: